Unquery/Pacman_style-game/README.md

 [![Java](https://img.shields.io/badge/Java-21+-red.svg)]()

 ## Features
-- ✨ Feature one
+- ✨ Pacman game created using Swing in Java
-- ⚡ Feature two
-- 🧰 Feature three
+- ⚡ Used custom algorithm to create a pacman maze
+- 🧰 Ghosts create a different power ups every 5 seconds(Pacman speed up, slow down, teleport, +1 ghost, freeze the ghosts)
+- ⌗ The size of the map is from 10x10 till 100x100
+- 👻 Number of ghosts is depends on the size of the map
+- 🚪 CTRL+Q to instantly close the game

 ## Tech stack
 - Language: Java 21
-- Build: Gradle/Maven
 - UI: Swing